williamjameshandley/vimteractive/README.rst

 python kernel to allow you to keep results of calculations in memory whilst developing further code to process them.

-However, I can’t stand typing into anything other than vim.
+However, I can't stand typing into anything other than vim.
 Anywhere else, my screen fills with hjklEB, or worse, I close the window with a careless ``<C-w>``.
 I want a technique that allows me to operate on plain text files, but still be able to work interactively with the